 - Number of people turned away for lack of funds: 0

 When I visited the Institute, I saw so many people from different communities in Rochester coming together, learning and exchanging meaning with others and then going back out to share ideas and skills–it’s so exciting.
 The physical transformation of the house and the beauty of the garden was inspiring.
 You have opened up a space of possibility that I feel really happy to support.
 So I’m upping my monthly support.
 This is precious work.

--Marc Scruggs, monthly donor, San Francisco, CA
+Marc Scruggs, monthly donor, San Francisco, CA

 It is very important that inner city children have the opportunity to be a POSITIVE part of their community on a grassroots level.
-The individuals at the Institute understand this and they customized experiences that helped children of all ages understand how to be valuable assets to their community.
+The individuals at the Institute understand this and they customized experiences that help children of all ages understand how to be valuable assets to their community.
 I am very grateful to have the Gandhi Institute and will continue to support them as they support the Rochester City School District.

--Djinga King-St. Louis, Director of African & African American Studies, Executive Director CDF Freedom School-Rochester City School District
+Djinga King-St. Louis, Director of African & African American Studies, Executive Director CDF Freedom School, Rochester City School District